-A mature Oak in the boundary hedgerow, other immature trees in adjacent plantation and the adjacent small telephone buildings, were assessed for their potential to support bat roosts; only a ground level search to ascertain bat roost features was required.
+Immature trees in the adjacent plantation and the adjacent small telephone exchange building, were assessed for their potential to support bat roosts; only a ground level search to ascertain bat roost features was required.

 A general habitat suitability assessment of the site and surrounds was also carried out to determine their value as foraging and commuting habitat.